 This menu allows you to change the appearance of the subtitles.
 You can choose a different font size, color, style, and background color.
 For the most comfortable viewing experience, it’s best to stick with white font on a black background and adjust the font size.

 Here you get to choose a preferred subtitle language, but there’s a catch.
 Broadcasters determine the available languages.
 It’s advisable to keep this option on Default, but most stations will include Spanish subtitles if that’s what you need.

 Separate Closed Caption

 The subtitles are displayed in a different area on the screen for easier reading.
-If you’re used to the default position at the bottom center of the screen, this option might feel a bit strange.
-But it could help for some users.
+If you’re used to the default position at the bottom center of the screen, this option might feel a bit strange, but it could help some users.

 Expert Trick to Turn Off Subtitles on a Samsung TV

 Accessibility Shortcuts are available with most newer Samsung TVs.
 This menu features the options you use the most, making them easier to use.